FreeCAD/FreeCAD-render/README.md

 ## Installation

-The Render workbench is part of the [FreeCAD Addons repository](https://github.com/FreeCAD/FreeCAD-addons), and can be installed from menu `Tools > Addon Manager` in FreeCAD.
-This is the recommended installation method.
-However, it can also be installed manually by downloading this repository using the "clone or download" button above.
-Refer to the [FreeCAD documentation](https://www.freecadweb.org/wiki/How_to_install_additional_workbenches) to learn more.
+The Render Workbench is part of the [FreeCAD Addons repository](https://github.com/FreeCAD/FreeCAD-addons), and thus can be installed from menu `Tools > Addon Manager` in FreeCAD.
+This is the recommended installation method.<br /> However, it can also be installed manually by downloading this repository using the "clone or download" button above.
+Refer to [FreeCAD documentation](https://www.freecadweb.org/wiki/How_to_install_additional_workbenches) to learn more.